binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/VPN-server.md

 ansible-vault encrypt --vault-password-file=.vault_pass --encrypt-vault-id=default group_vars/secrets.enc.yml
 ```

+!!! info
+    If you need to decrypt it to edit: `ansible-vault decrypt --vault-password-file=.vault_pass group_vars/secrets.enc.yml `

 - edit `ansible.cfg` file and set the `vault_password_file` to the right path (pointing to `.vault_pass` file)
 - edit `setup.yaml` file and update the host sections so the public access is used: